Technology 📅 July 8, 2026 👁️ 118 Reads

 2. Flutter compiles the code.

-4. The application runs smoothly on Android, iOS, Web, and Desktop.
+4. The application runs smoothly across Android, iOS, Web, and Desktop.

 Key Features of Flutter